-1. Palestinian economic growth since 1994 has been volatile and unpredictable.
-The Oslo peace process and the establishment of the PA ushered in an era of rapid growth, driven by the return of the Palestinian Diaspora, periods of relative tranquility and large inflows of public and private capital.
-Average real GDP increased by 8.4 percent per annum between 1994 and 1999.
-The outbreak of the second Intifada in 2000 interrupted this trend, bringing increased violence and uncertainty - and most significantly, the intensification by Israel of a complex set of security-related restrictions that impeded the movement of people and goods and fragmented the Palestinian territories into small enclaves lacking economic cohesion.
-In the ensuing recession, GDP contracted by an average of 9 percent per annum in 2000-2002.
-An initial period of recovery was interrupted by the turmoil surrounding the internal divide between Fatah and Hamas in mid-2007 before a sustained period of growth between 2007-11, in which Palestinian reforms were accompanied by large inflows of donor assistance and some easing of movement restrictions.
+Palestinian economic growth since 1994 has been volatile and unpredictable as illustrated by figure 1.1.
+The Oslo peace process and the establishment of the Palestinian Authority (PA) ushered in an era of rapid growth, driven by the return of the Palestinian Diaspora, periods of relative tranquility and large inflows of public and private capital.
+Average real gross domestic product (GDP) increased by 8.4 percent per annum between 1994 and 1999.
+The outbreak of the second Intifada in 2000 interrupted this trend, bringing increased violence and uncertainty-and most significantly, the intensification by Israel of a complex set of security-related restrictions that impeded the movement of people and goods and fragmented the Palestinian territories into small enclaves lacking economic cohesion.
+In the ensuing recession, GDP contracted by an average of 9 percent per annum in 2000-02.
+An initial period of recovery was interrupted by the turmoil surrounding the internal divide between Fatah and Hamas in mid-2007 before a sustained period of growth between 2007 and 2011, in which Palestinian reforms were accompanied by large inflows of donor assistance and some easing of movement restrictions.